tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 Ok, yet again, let’s see what’s happening here:

 1. We import the `RemarkForm` component for us to use in our code.
-2. In our return statement we return the `RemarkForm` component and give it it’s predefined, and required props.
-The remark prop will provide `RemarkForm` with the data that we grabbed from our markdown file with our Page Query.
-We get this data injected into our page component in the data prop.
-So we pass that through.
-We just need the `markdownRemark` from the data object.
-   The render prop gets the JSX that we want to render.
-In this case, it’s only an H1 tag.
-   This is a function that will be called by the `RemarkForm` component.
-And this is a render prop! `RemarkForm` will hook up Tina for editing the data and then render whatever is specified in the render prop function.
+2. In our return statement we return the `RemarkForm` component and pass in it's predefined, and required props.
+The remark prop provides `RemarkForm` with the markdown data sourced from the Page Query.
+The render prop gets the JSX that we want to render through a function, or a render prop. `RemarkForm` will hook up Tina for editing the data and then render whatever is specified in the render prop function.
 3. Just as before we have to add the `...TinaRemark` fragment to the Page Query.

-**This is it**.
-Three ways of using Tina for editing frontmatter files in Gatsby.

 ## Next steps

+**That's it**!
+Three ways of using Tina for editing Markdown files in Gatsby. 🎉

 In this post, we learned about how to _set up Tina with both Static Queries and Page Queries in Gatsby_.
-We also learned about three different ways to edit markdown with Tina.
+We also learned about three different ways to edit markdown with Tina depending on your type of React component.

 This is just the basics to get you started.
-If you like Tina and want to learn more you should check out the [Tina official docs](https://tinacms.org/docs/).
+If you like Tina and want to learn more you should check out the [official docs](https://tinacms.org/docs/).
 There’s a lot more stuff to read there and some interesting use cases.

 For example, you can learn how to apply [inline editing](https://tinacms.org/docs/gatsby/inline-editing) and also how to [customize the form fields](https://tinacms.org/docs/gatsby/markdown#customizing-remark-forms) in the Tina sidebar.

 Tina is a great addition to the React ecosystem and static site generators like Gatsby.
 It gives your site a pleasant and easy way to edit and interact with your content.
 I’m thrilled to see how big TinaCMS will be and what it can do as it evolves!